-SA8000 therefore provides another confidential means of communication that fosters exchanges on issues which are sensitive or hard to express.
-This approach is only sustainable if every single concern or non-conformance is addressed quickly and systematically.
+For Flooring Systems, responsible sourcing means showing true commitment to global responsibility, addressing the concerns of our key stakeholders, SA8000 therefore provides another confidential means of complying with regulatory frameworks, adhering to best practices, and managing supply risks.
+In 2012, we launched communication that fosters exchanges on issues which are sensitive or hard to express.
+This approach is only sustainable our Supplier Requirements program to build further on if every single concern or non-conformance is addressed guickly and systematically.
 In order to do so, we have implemented a standardized procedure to handle complaints.
 It is important to note that this SA8000 procedure is not intended to replace other legal committees or procedures.
 In countries not yet covered by the SA8000 certification, other legal and voluntary procedures are sometimes available that are not covered in this report.